NaveenKumar-3424/AzureCloudTraining/README.md

 - Virtual Machine ScaleSets for Autoscaling

 ##  Deploying an application behind Firewall on Azure - (PROJECT 1)
-- Practical Hands on video that explains
+- Practical Hands on session that explains
 - How to set up the networking
 - How to deploy the applcition on Azure VMs with Networking and use bastion.
 - Overview of the setup and troubleshooting.